theforeman/theforeman.org/support.md

 * Don't hijack threads - start new threads for new questions
 * Don't attach or paste in huge attachments - upload them to a website and include links in your post
+* Use Markdown formatting, especially for logs - put \`\`\` on the lines around the logs to format them as code.
-* Let us know if your question is answered - the solution can be marked using the thread tools, lets others know that you no longer need help, and helps others to find solutions when searching the archives
+* Let us know if your question is answered - the solution can be marked using the thread tools.
+This lets others know that you no longer need help, and helps others to find solutions when searching the archives

 (_Credit to the [Fedora Mailing List Guidelines](http://fedoraproject.org/wiki/Communicate/MailingListGuidelines) as a source of ideas, under the Creative Commons Attribution-ShareAlike 3.0 Unported license_)